earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2017-01-25-R01-get-to-know-r.md

 ---
 layout: single
-title: "Get to Know R"
+title: "The syntax of the R scientific programming language - Data Science for scientists 101"
-excerpt: "This tutorial introduces the R scientific programming language.
-It is designed for someone who has not used R before.
+excerpt: "This lesson introduces the basic syntax associated with the R scientific programming language.
+We will introduce assignment operators (<-), comments and basic functions that are available to use in R to perform basic tasks including head(), qplot() to quickly plot data and others.
+This lesson is designed for someone who has not used R before.
 We will work with precipitation and stream discharge data for Boulder County."
 authors: ['Leah Wasser', 'Data Carpentry']
 category: [course-materials]
 class-lesson: ['get-to-know-r']
-permalink: /course-materials/earth-analytics/week-2/get-to-know-r/
+permalink: /course-materials/earth-analytics/week-2/basic-r-syntax-scientific-programming/
 nav-title: 'Get to Know R'
 dateCreated: 2016-12-13
 modified: '2017-04-21'